-the average chlorophyll-a concentration issites (NW site:0.14 mg/m3; SE site: 0.13 mg/m3) (Figure 5).
-At the SE site (May – October)the NW site.
+While the average annual chlorophyll-a concentration is similar between the northern and southern sites (NW site:0.14 mg/m3; SE site: 0.13 mg/m3) there is a difference between sites in the inter-annual change in chlorophyll-a concentration (Figure 5).
+At the SE site there are higher average chlorophyll-a concentration in the cooler (May – October) months however there was little seasonal difference at the NW site.